shinolab/autd3-doc/src/en/Users_Manual/advanced/custom_device.md

 `Device` must meet the following constraints.
 - The number of transducers is up to 256
-- All transducers face the same direction (the second argument of `Device::new` represents the rotation of all transducers)
+- All transducers face the same direction (the first argument of `Device::new` represents the rotation of all transducers)